 - 3 tablespoons regular mayonnaise or Sriracha mayonnaise/aioli

-- ½ teaspoon finely grated yellow onion
+- ½ to 1 teaspoon finely grated yellow onion

 - ⅛ to ¼ teaspoons fish sauce or Worcestershire sauce